 37 more proposed Marine Conservation Zones have been listed by Defra for public consultation in early 2015.
 Three north Devon sites include coastline from Bideford Bay to Foreland Point, from Hartland Point down to the Cornish coast at Tintagel and an area north of Lundy.

 Latest News‘It’s north Devon’s turn’ for marine wildlife protection, say community figures Nursery kids go wild

 News is that there may be some news on the future of Devon's wild beavers soon.
 In the meantime here's how u can help http://t.co/5I9pEEvJIY

 Grab your hats and scarves and start your Wild Winter with DWT.
 Here you can find ideas for winter walks and family days out with nature reserves across the county and events throughout the season.
 Wild Walks are also a great way to discover the countryside.

 For more inspiration take a look at our Wild Winter guide.

 Devon Wildlife Trust is a registered charity working to make Devon a Living Landscape in which wildlife on land and in the sea is varied, plentiful and widespread.
 We work towards this by securing the future of key wildlife sites, promoting the sustainable use of Devon's natural resources and increasing support for wildlife in the County.
 DWT is part of a national network of local Wildlife Trusts.

-- DWT and the badger cull - read why we're opposing the cull, what we think should be done and how you can help here
+- DWT and the badger cull - read why we're opposing the cull, what we think should be done here